mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 A powerful creature but with little stamina for a prolonged chase.
 Rolling on the weapons and armor table the Referee scores 8 and 10
 (including a +4 DM on each because the creature is an omnivore).
 That gives it a stinger with +1 dice of damage (so its final damage is
 2d6 (from Strength) + 1d6 (from the sting) = 3d6) and three points of armor.
 The roll for Pack is low, only a 4, meaning the characters will only encounter 1d6 of the creatures at a time.
 The roll for Instinct is a 12!
-Plus two from the creature’s hunter behaviour gives it an overwhelming Instinct of 14, about as cunning as an animal can get.
+Plus two from the creature's hunter behaviour gives it an overwhelming Instinct of 14, about as cunning as an animal can get.

-After distributing a handful of points among the creature’s Survival, Recon and Melee skills the Referee is ready to have his player characters encounter a nest of them.
+After distributing a handful of points among the creature's Survival, Recon and Melee skills the Referee is ready to have his player characters encounter a nest of them.
 With an Instinct of 14 the hunters are nearing sophont levels of intelligence, so clearing them out of the wreckage of the crashed starship is going to be a nerve-wracking endeavor...